Sliding Scale Day - Not a Sale

 Economic Justice

-I have been offering sliding scale in my medical practice for the last 4 years and I have really enjoyed the expansiveness and access that is created using this system.
-The individual work with patients has created deep relationship and trust.
-I know that my patients are paying what they can honestly afford.
 The risk with online based product business is that the relationship is a little more loose, there is no personal interaction, you do not see me once a week, and thus a larger portion of trust is required to believe that you will not take advantage of me and simply take the 40% off discount, regardless of your financial resources.
 A larger portion of trust is required of you as well - to trust that your generosity will go to people who need it, to trust that your needs matter and that strangers will be generous.
 Trust that it's okay to take the discount you take, trust that enough people will show up at each level to make it possible to do this again.
 So let's trust each other and experiment in alternate economies together!

 What is the Difference between a Sliding Scale and a Sale?